nikita-rudenko/nikitarudenko.dev/content/blog/mastering-vscode.md

 **Trigger Suggest** - invokes Intellisense.
 I love using it to discover possible props and destructible values from objects.

-**Copy line up/down** - not just line as the name states!
-Also works for copying selections.
+**Copy line up/down** - not only does it work for copying lines as the name states, it also works for copying selections!

 **Go to Bracket** - underrated shortcut for Javascript that helps to untangle parenthesis and brackets by jumping between matching brackets.